larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 17:08
 and to go about your day for work, for exercise, for school, for social relations, et cetera.
 17:14
-So when you wake up in the morning is when that cortisol pulse takes off, 17:19 and something else important happens, a timer is set in your body and in your nervous system 17:25 that dictates when a different hormone called melatonin, which makes you sleepy, 17:31 will be secreted from a particular brain region, so let's talk about that.
-When you wake up in the morning 17:37 and you experience that rise in cortisol, there's a timer that starts going, 17:43 and these are cellular timers and they're dictated by the relation between different organs in your body, 17:48 that says to your brain and body that in about 12 to 14 hours, 17:54 a different hormone, this hormone we're calling melatonin, will be released from your pineal gland.
+So **when you wake up in the morning is when that cortisol pulse takes off, 17:19 and something else important happens, a timer is set in your body and in your nervous system 17:25 that dictates when a different hormone called melatonin, which makes you sleepy, 17:31 will be secreted from a particular brain region**, so let's talk about that.
+When you wake up in the morning 17:37 and you experience that rise in cortisol, there's a timer that starts going, 17:43 and **these are cellular timers and they're dictated by the relation between different organs in your body, 17:48 that says to your brain and body that in about 12 to 14 hours, 17:54 a different hormone, this hormone we're calling melatonin, will be released from your pineal gland.**
 18:00
-So there's two mechanisms here, a wakefulness signal and a sleepiness signal, and the wakefulness signal triggers the onset of the timer
+**So there's two mechanisms here, a wakefulness signal and a sleepiness signal, and the wakefulness signal triggers the onset of the timer
 18:08
-for the sleepiness signal.
+for the sleepiness signal**.
 Now, that sleepiness signal that we call melatonin that's released from the pineal 18:14 comes only from the pineal.
-Unless you're taking exogenous melatonin, you're supplementing with melatonin, 18:21 the only source of melatonin in your body is going to be this pineal gland, so let's talk about the pineal gland for a second.
+Unless you're taking exogenous melatonin, you're supplementing with melatonin, 18:21
+**the only source of melatonin in your body is going to be this pineal gland**, so let's talk about the pineal gland for a second.
 18:28
 The pineal gland is a gland that sits kind of in the little structure near, 18:34